 Guillermo J. Grenier

-Guillermo J. Grenier, Ph.D., is Interim Dean of the Steven J. Green School of International and Public Affairs and Professor of the Department of Global & Sociocultural Studies at Florida International University.
+Guillermo J. Grenier, Ph.D., is Professor of Sociology in the Department of Global & Sociocultural Studies at Florida International University.

 Dr. Grenier has been a Fulbright Fellow and a Faculty Fellow of the University of Notre Dame's Institute of Latino Studies as well as Director of the Florida Center for Labor Research and Studies.
 Since 1991, he has served as a lead investigator of the FIU Cuba Poll, a project cosponsored by the Cuban Research Institute.
 He lectures nationally and internationally on his research.
 He received his Ph.D. in Sociology and his M.A. in Latin American Studies from the University of New Mexico at Albuquerque.